Imuaz/hng-be-s8/README.md

 ## 📞 Support

-For support, email your-email@example.com or open an issue.
+For support, email me or open an issue.

 ---